 To Open or Not to Open?

 Will schools reopen or stay closed?
 Debate to open schools or keep them closed is happening across the United States, without any sign of an answer.
-The logistics of reopening schools is complicated.
+The logistics of reopening schools are complicated.

 The Case For & Against Reopening Schools